adjtomo/pysep/pysep/configs/README.md

 	Quantification (MTUQ) workshop to demonstrate code capabilities.
 - denali_nodal: Events recorded by the PASSCAL Denali Fault nodal deployment
 - misc_events: One-off events with no overarching category
+- test: test data collection that exhibits certain traits that are useful for checking rejection criteria etc. Check comments at top of file to show what the file is used for